martin-ueding/vigilant-crypto-snatch/docs/configuration.md

 You can specify a decimal number for the drop percentage, just be aware that it must contain a decimal point instead of a decimal comma.

+With the additional keyword `fiat_percentage: true` you can make the `volume_fiat` be interpreted as a percentage of your balance in the fiat currency on the selected exchange.
+This type of trigger is not tested as well as the other kinds.

 ### Timers

 If the market is steadily rising, there won't be drops.
 We still want to make use of the *dollar cost average* effect.
 For this we want to have a simple timer that doesn't have any other dependencies.
 If we want to buy Bitcoin for 75 EUR every 14 days, we can use this: